 Learn how to achieve seamless integration between Zendesk and Salesforce, step-by-step.

-Why set up a Salesforce Zendesk Integration?
+What is Salesforce Zendesk Integration?

 Salesforce is a cloud-based CRM platform that provides a single and shared view of the customer for different departments in the organization.
 It is customizable to adapt to different business needs and also has a variety of apps to make the customer experience better.

-But before we see how it’s implemented, we need to learn how we can choose the right tool for implementing it.
+A Salesforce Zendesk integration can help achieve all this.
+But before we see how to implement this integration, we need to learn how we can choose the right tool.

-Decentralized Integration and Security
+Decentralized Integration

 Flexibility

-It’s natural for your integration use case to change with time.
 As your expectations from the integration mature, so must the tool.
-It needs to be able to adapt to your changing workflows or systems.
 The data you initially wanted to share with your partner might change now or you might want to share something additional or filter some data out using advanced logic.
-The tool must be able to support all these changing requirements with minimal time and effort.

 Reliability

 Computer systems are vulnerable to breakdowns.
-It’s possible that your synchronization stops when this happens.
-The tool must then be able to resume without any manual intervention the next time your system is up and running.
-All the changes that need to be rolled out and the paused synchronizations that are pending must be applied in the same order as expected.
+Your synchronization may stop when this happens.
+The tool for Zendesk integration to Salesforce must then be able to resume without any manual intervention the next time your system is up and running.

 Note: You can learn more about Exalate’s security features in this whitepaper.

-How to Set up a Salesforce Zendesk Integration: the step-by-step approach
+How to Set up a Salesforce Zendesk Integration: the Step-By-Step Approach

 If you prefer a video tutorial, then go ahead and watch this short video instead: